COURSE INFORMATION

 COURSE LEARNING OUTCOMES

-2 The sense of structure to ensure stability of the building and to achieve coherence between space and structure
+2 An understanding of structure to ensure building stability and achieve coherence between space and structure.

-3 The ability to define space(s) considering the formal and topological attributes and attain the unity of spaces with different properties
+3 The ability to define space(s) by considering formal and topological attributes, ensuring the unity of spaces with different characteristics.

-4 The awareness to pay due attention to environmental conditions, not only as design requirements but also with respect for cultural, natural and moral values
+4 Awareness of the importance of environmental conditions, not only as design requirements but also out of respect for cultural, natural, and moral values.

 COURSE CONTRIBUTION TO...
 PROGRAM COMPETENCIES